Priyanshu-Jha-04/Playerio/README.md

-# Playerio
+🎵 Playerio
- It is a modern Android application built with Kotlin and Jetpack Compose, designed to emulate the core functionalities of YouTube Music.
-It offers seamless audio streaming, dynamic UI components, and integrates Firebase for backend services.
+A modern, feature-rich music streaming application inspired by YouTube Music, built entirely with Kotlin and Jetpack Compose.
+This project demonstrates advanced media playback, dynamic UI design, and seamless integration with Firebase services.